Frequently Asked Questions

 - What do e-Buddies do?

 e-Buddies develop friendships through e-mail.
-Participants e-mail each other at least once a week for at least one year.
+Participants e-mail each other at least once every 2 weeks for at least one year.

 - Who is in e-Buddies?